 Also pack the essentials – insect repellant, torch, serviettes, blankets, maybe even pillows.

 The best part about a backyard picnic is that you can plan it for any time of day or night since backyards don’t close because of curfews.
-So whether you want to watch the sunset, the sunrise or watch clouds together, your backyard is the perfect place to enjoy a picnic (and one another) in peace and private.
+So whether you want to watch the sunset, the sunrise or watch clouds together, your backyard is the perfect place to enjoy a picnic (and one another) in peace and privacy.